irustm/figma-to-angular/README.md

 ## Usage

 By default this project comes with a prerendered component in `src/figmaComponents`.
 You can see a page that uses this component if you run `npm start`.
-This will start a React server and a webpage will open to the root page.
+This will start a Angular server and a webpage will open to the root page.
 This webpage will automatically refresh as you make changes to the source documents.
 To follow along with the example component, the source Figma file is located [here](https://www.figma.com/file/VGULlnz44R0Ooe4FZKDxlhh4/Untitled).

 When we run the converter, we will convert any *top level frames* in the document to Angular Components *as long as their name starts with `#`*.